 - Generate outlines

-- Generate first drafts for further editing
+- Generate first drafts

 - Assess reading level (I generally hand my document to a child, if I want to check age appropriateness, and I always find this most useful and informative)